SENGA NENGUDI: IMPROVISATIONAL GESTURES

 Nengudi emerged as part of a group of avant-garde African-American artists active in Los Angeles and New York in the 1970s and 1980s.
 Her peers, members of the Studio Z collective and what came to be known as the LA Rebellion, included the artists David Hammons, Maren Hassinger, Barbara McCullough, John Outterbridge, Noah Purifoy and others.
 Informed by a shifted sociopolitical consciousness, Nengudi’s earliest work synthesized feminism, African and Japanese dance, music, and religious rituals in experimental sculptures and performances.
 These themes continue to inform Nengudi’s interdisciplinary practice to this day.
 Nengudi’s work often draws from collaboration with other artists and disciplines, including dancers and musicians.
 Blending natural and synthetic materials, including pantyhose, rubber and sand, her sculptures often await the activation of a human body, marking and mystifying the dynamic intimacy between us and the matter that we move through.

-Fisher will be presenting a conference on the closing day, April 14, in collaboration with the California African American Museum, USC Roski School of Art and Design, and USC Dornsife’s Department of Art History.
-Inspired by the exhibition Senga Nengudi: Improvisational Gestures at the USC Fisher Museum of Art, this day-long symposium offers both new and familiar audiences an opportunity to explore and experience the work of Senga Nengudi, as well as investigate its intersections in contemporary art and performance.
+Fisher will be presenting a conference on the closing day, April 14, in collaboration with the California African American Museum, USC Roski School of Art and Design, USC Dornsife’s Department of Art History, and USC Visions and Voices.
+Inspired by the exhibition Senga Nengudi: Improvisational Gestures, this day-long symposium offers both new and familiar audiences an opportunity to explore and experience the work of Senga Nengudi, as well as investigate its intersections in contemporary art and performance.
 Panels, screenings, and a performance will bring together artists, students, activists, curators, writers, and intellectuals for a day of dialogue and discovery.
+Please click here to RSVP.

 About the artist: Senga Nengudi was born in 1943 in Chicago.
 Her work has been included in the group exhibitions Out of Action: Between Performance and the Object, Museum of Contemporary Art, Los Angeles, 1998; WACK!
 Art & The Feminist Revolution, Museum of Contemporary Art, Los Angeles, 2007; and Now Dig This!, The Hammer Museum, 2011.
 In addition, her work is in the permanent collection of the Carnegie Museum, Pittsburgh; the Studio Museum in Harlem; Museum of Contemporary Art, Los Angeles; the Museum of Modern Art; and the Brooklyn Museum, among others.
 Nengudi currently lives and works in Colorado Springs.